datacentricdesign/iob22/assignments/06-landing-page/step5.md

 Note that with a select, we do not change the database.
 Thus there is no need to 'commit'.

-To use the class DatabaseStore in `main.py`, import it and replace `Store()` by `DatabaseStore('preorders.db')`.
-Your landing page should behave as before.
-However, when you restart the programme, the customers and pre-orders are still available.
+To use the class DatabaseStore in `main.py`, import it and replace `Store()` by `DatabaseStore('preorders.db')`. 'preorders.db' will be the name of the file storing the database, any name would work.
+The landing page should behave as before.
+However, when we restart the programme, the customers and pre-orders are still available, taken from the database.

-TODO
 [Check the code on Replit](https://repl.it/@IO1075/06-landing-page-step5-4)

 [Next: Step 5 - Database]({{site.baseurl}}/assignments/06-landing-page/step5){: .btn .btn-purple }